MiniGameWorlds/MiniGameWorld/resources/devWiki/Home.md

 - Simple API
 - Can Use all Events
 - Can add any type of custom data with `Map<String, Object>` which user can edit
+- Each minigames is isolated from each other (doesn't affect each other)
 - Minigame util tools (soreboard, live, task ...etc)
 - Also can make 3rd-party with API
 - Custom Events